TR2M: Transferring Monocular Relative Depth to Metric Depth with Language Descriptions and Dual-Level Scale-Oriented Contrast: Experiments

 \subsection{Comparison Results on Depth Transfer}

-To enable depth transfer across various domains with one model, we train our TR2M on four datasets: NYUv2, KITTI, VOID and C3VD, which include outdoor, indoor, and surgical scenes.
-We compare our method with different types of SOTA methods to obtain metric depth.
-To be specific, Adabins~\cite{bhat2021adabins}, NeWCRFs~\cite{yuan2022neural}, Metric3Dv2~\cite{hu2024metric3d}, ZeroDepth~\cite{guizilini2023towards}, ZoeDepth~\cite{bhat2023zoedepth} are monocular metric depth estimation methods.
-DepthAnything~\cite{yang2024depth} (DA) and DepthAnything V2~\cite{yang2025depth} (DA V2) are monocular relative depth estimation methods fine-tuned with metric heads; DepthCLIP~\cite{zhang2022can}, ScaleDepth~\cite{zhu2024scale} and WorDepth~\cite{zeng2024wordepth} are SOTA language based metric depth estimation methods; RSA~\cite{zengrsa} is a SOTA language based relative to metric depth transformation method; We reproduced some methods for fair comparison which are marked with $^*$ in the tables.

-The results on NYUv2 and KITTI are shown in Table~\ref{tab:nyu} and Table~\ref{tab:kitti}.
-Our method outperforms all the other language-based methods across all evaluation metrics and even obtained better $\delta_2$ and $\delta_3$ compared to the results of DepthAnything with linear fit, which requires ground truth to be rescaled for NYUv2.
-Our model also obtains satisfactory results on KITTI with two best and three second-best evaluation metrics.
-It is worth noting that our framework also outperforms many SOTA metric estimation networks listed in the upper part of Table~\ref{tab:nyu} and Table~\ref{tab:kitti}.
+We first evaluate the metric depth results on NYUv2 and KITTI which are common indoor and outdoor benchmarks.
+We reproduced some methods for fair comparison that are marked with $^*$ in the tables.
+In Table~\ref{tab:nyu}, our method outperforms all the other language/transfer based methods across all evaluation metrics and even obtained better $\delta_2$ and $\delta_3$ compared to the results of DepthAnything with linear fit, which requires ground truth to be rescaled for NYUv2.
+In Table~\ref{tab:kitti}, our model also obtains satisfactory results on KITTI with two best and three second-best evaluation metrics.
 Two important facts and observations further demonstrate the superiority of our method. \textbf{First,} our method only contains 19M trainable parameters, which is much smaller than most other methods.
-RSA has a smaller model size but results in much worse performance for its single-factor way of rescaling. \textbf{Second,} Most other methods requiring domain adaptation (except ZoeDepth and ScaleDepth) are limited to training and evaluating on a single domain.
-By contrast, our method is trained end-to-end with multiple domains and only one model is used for evaluation on all datasets, which demonstrates great generalization ability compared to other methods.
-Some qualitative results are shown in Figure~\ref{fig:vis_1}, which demonstrate that our method predicts more accurate depth and uniformly improved quality.
-Since we perform pixel-level transformation, our method also demonstrates a certain level of correction capability to correct the erroneous estimation regions in the relative depth as shown in Figure~\ref{fig:vis_2}.
-The depth values within the red rectangle are corrected to more reasonable depth values with our method.
-More results and analysis are shown in the Appendix.
+RSA has a smaller model size but results in much worse performance for its single-factor way of rescaling. \textbf{Second,} methods requiring domain adaptation are limited to training and evaluating on a single domain.
+Methods capable of zero-shot evaluation, like UniK3D and Metric3Dv2, require training on a large amount of data.
+By contrast, our method is trained end-to-end with multiple domains utilizing only 102K images for training and obtained comparable results.
+These two aspects are further demonstrated in the next section.

+Figures~\ref{fig:vis_1} and \ref{fig:vis_2} show qualitative results: our method produces more accurate, consistently improved depth maps and, via pixel-level transformation, can correct erroneous regions in relative depth.
+Additional results and analysis are provided in the Supplementary.